 - Complete the FAST Application Form

-- Submit a brief essay (~500 words) that describes: (1) your career goals, (2) why you are interested in FAST, (3) describe one or two questions you have about challenges students may face while learning in your discipline that could be developed into a project, (4) how you anticipate that participation in the FAST Fellowship Program will enhance your professional development, and (5) what contributions will you make to the FAST Fellow community.
+- Submit a brief essay (~500 words) that describes: (1) your career goals as related to the FAST Program, (2) why you are interested in FAST, (3) describe one or two questions you have about challenges students may face while learning in your discipline that could be developed into a FAST project, (4) how you anticipate that participation in the FAST Fellowship Program will enhance your professional development, and (5) what contributions will you make to the FAST Fellow community.

-Awards will be made to individuals who, in the judgment of the review panel, have demonstrated academic achievement, are committed to a career involving teaching, have not participated in a teaching fellowship program, and show potential of future achievement as scholars and educators.
+Awards will be made to individuals who, in the judgment of the review panel, have demonstrated academic achievement, are committed to a career involving teaching, have not participated in a teaching fellowship program at MSU, and show potential of future achievement as scholars and educators.